quantum-tinkerer/pymablock/docs/source/tutorial/bilayer_graphene.md

 import kwant

 from lowdin import block_diagonalization

-sympy.init_printing(use_latex="mathjax")
 ```

-+++

 ## The set-up

 Over the past few years, graphene was at the forefront in materials research.
-From its marvelous properties as conductor (REF) to its surprising features when stacked on top of each other in particular ways (REF), graphene has many interesting aspect to study.
+From its [interesting properties as conductor](http://dx.doi.org/10.1103/PhysRevB.78.085415) to its [surprising features when stacked on top of each other in particular ways](https://doi.org/10.1038/s41563-020-00840-0), graphene has many interesting aspect to study.
 The one feature that we want to take a closer look on are the emergent Dirac cones at the, so called, $K$-point, one of the points on the boundary of the Brillouin zone.
 In this point, the two energy bands of single layer graphene touch (at $E=0$) and in its vicinity, say a small vector $\vec{q}$ away, the dispersion is linear.
-This constitutes a Dirac cone and is one of the peculiar features linked to topology (REF).
+This constitutes a Dirac cone and is one of the peculiar features [linked to topology](https://doi.org/10.1103/PhysRevD.13.3398).
 Since we hinted earlier that stacking multiple layers of graphene can change the electronic properties significantly, one can ask the question what happens with the Dirac cone in said $K$-point when we introduce a second layer of graphene into the mix.

 +++